nus-cs2113-AY2122S1/tp/docs/team/ChewyChair.md

   up to date.
     * Highlights: This feature was one of the first things implemented in order to pull mod information from the NUSMods API.
 It was later added as a command for the user to use as well.
 It was also integrated into the search/show commands so that pulling any mod jsons from the API will now update the local database.
+Towards the end of `v2.0`, like the search command, the update command was rewritten as a thread which can be cancelled via another thread.
     * Credits: *GSon handles all parsing of jsons.*

 * **Code contributed**: [RepoSense link](https://nus-cs2113-ay2122s1.github.io/tp-dashboard/?search=chewychair&sort=totalCommits%20dsc&sortWithin=title&timeframe=commit&mergegroup=&groupSelect=groupByRepos&breakdown=true&checkedFileTypes=docs~functional-code~test-code~other&since=2021-09-25&tabOpen=true&tabType=authorship&tabAuthor=ChewyChair&tabRepo=AY2122S1-CS2113T-W12-2%2Ftp%5Bmaster%5D&authorshipIsMergeGroup=false&authorshipFileTypes=docs~functional-code~test-code~other&authorshipIsBinaryFileTypeChecked=false)